magnars/datoms-differ/README.md

 ```

 Note that every entity map needs to contain one and only one attribute that is
 marked as `:db.unique/identity` in the schema.
+Alternatively, you may use `:db/id` to identify the entity instead.

 Another interesting note about the above example is that since `:route/vessels`
 is marked as `:db.type/ref`, and `:vessel/imo` is `:db.unique/identity`, there